SNAP Benefits in Texas: How to Apply and Qualify

 EBT Deposit Schedule in Texas

-In Texas, your SNAP benefits are deposited monthly on a specific date.
-This date is determined by the last two digits of your Eligibility Determination Group (EDG) number, helping you plan your grocery budget.
+In Texas, your SNAP benefits are deposited monthly on a set date.
+This date is determined by the last two digits of your Eligibility Determination Group (EDG) number, helping you plan your grocery shopping.

 You can find your specific payment date in our Texas deposit schedule.